 However, too much emotional toxicity or pain along with distorted thinking can starve the spirit for nourishment and exceed the pain threshold our brains were designed to handle.
 We get stuck in a fearful pain-seeking and pain-avoiding state rather than use the experiences to benefit ourselves.
 We become emotionally malnourished.
 And when our souls are not nourished or are depleted such as from abuse, overwork, and invalidation, we feel trapped, inadequate, weak, and become unhappy, emotionally fatigued, depressed, sad and, even worse, traumatized.

 Faulty thinking about our power and worth can cause us to routinely choose one harmful experience over another rather than focus on challenging ourselves and pursuing joyful ones we deserve.
 We then learn to survive with less than reliable skills, knowledge and abilities that we replace with easy options such as self-gratification and superficial relationships.
-While these may bring immediate relief and temporary satisfaction, they do not contribute to long term sustainable happiness or personal growth and they do not help to build self-reliance and resilience.
+While these may bring immediate relief and temporary satisfaction, they do not contribute to long term sustainable happiness or personal growth and they do not help to build self-reliance and resilience we need to survive.
 The mind and spirit will become traumatized and malnourished and you will become emotionally fatigued, exhausted, stressed, or depressed.
 The brain has remarkable plasticity but it is not good at spontaneous healing.

 When our souls are routinely starved, we also run the risk of four things:

 - Believing falsely we are the source of the ensuing pain and discomfort; and/or

 - Blaming something or someone else for them;

 - Believing falsely we cannot deal with pain and discomfort; and/or